DimitriPalmer22/Studio-Docs/Projects/Summer Project/Production/05-26 Tasks and Week Overview.md

 In the meantime, you can animate the current player model (Unreal's manny) to get a feel for the animations and how they will look in-game.

 - James

-### Narrative Designer

-We can start to get the dialogue in-engine since the basics of the dialogue system are done.

-Also, I added the task of importing the fonts to the list of tasks.
-I didn't explicitly say for you to apply the font to the current UI, but if that is something you want to do, let me know.

-- Chelle